accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ##### Special cases

-The criterion is not applicable when office documents (e.g. PDF, Microsoft or libreOffice documents, etc.) were published before 23 September 2018 (unless this content is necessary for the purposes of active administrative processes concerning tasks carried out by the public sector body concerned), they are exempt from the accessibility obligation, according to the law of [28 May 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo).
+The criterion is not applicable when office documents (e.g. PDF, Microsoft or LibreOffice documents, etc.) were published before 23 September 2018 (unless this content is necessary for the purposes of active administrative processes concerning tasks carried out by the public sector body concerned), they are exempt from the accessibility obligation, according to the law of [28 May 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo).

 ##### Evaluation methodology {class="disclosure methodo"}